lvchen727/free-covid19-test/seattle_eng.md

 ![alt text](./images/appointment.png "appointment")

 Tips:
-1. Usually the available slots are several days' later.
+1. Usually the available slots are several days later.
 However, you may be lucky to find the same day slot if you keeps refreshing the page.
-I booked a 3:45pm slot at 3:30.
+I booked a 3:45pm slot at 3:30pm same day.
 2. It is OK to be late for the appointment.
 I arrived 4:00pm for my 3:45pm test.
 I guess it may be fine as long as it is after your appointment time and before they are closed.
 3. It is *FREE* !
 Why do they ask for insurance information?
 Here is the explanation: They will bill insurance company first, if insurance refuses to pay, they will pay with King County COVID Fundings.
 4. How to cancel the appointment?
 You will receive a text message and email once book successfully.
-There is a link there to cancel appointment.
+There is a link there to cancel the appointment.

 ### 2. Available Types of Testings

 #### Drive-in
-- There are 5 testing lanes for Drive-in.
+There are 5 testing lanes for Drive-in.
 A person at the curb would ask you if you have appointment and point you to one lane to wait.
 Once you are close to tesing booth, another person will ask if you have an online appointment again, and hand you a pad to fill in information if you don't.
 ![alt text](./images/drive-through.png "drive-through")

 #### Walk-in
-- There are two testing booths at curb.
+There are two testing booths at curb.
 I guess they are used for walk-in.
 You still need to fill the forms if you haven't filled online.
 The picture showed the doctor doing the test for a lady.
 ![alt text](./images/walk-in.png "walk-in")

 ### 3. Drive-in Process

 **Two steps for Drive-in!** You will drive through two booths one after another.
+First for check-in, second for the test.
 The process is super fast, less than 10min.
 ![alt text](./images/2-steps-overview.png "2-steps-overview")

 #### Check in